oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-mixer.png)

-### A. MIXER
+### A MIXER
-In the Seaquence mixer, you can drag creatures around, as well as the view.
-Notice how the stereo panning changes as you move creatures and the view.
-Only the closest creatures are heard.
+In the Seaquence mixer, you can drag voices (the swimming creatures) around, as well as the view.
+Notice how the stereo panning changes as you move voices and the view.
+Only the closest voices are heard.
 You'll be able to hear up to 8 voices at once.

-### B. CREATURES
+### B VOICES
-You can drag creature synthesizers around the view to create different mixes.
-TAP on a creature to open its editor, PRESS & HOLD to delete.
+Voices are visualized as swimming creatures in the mixer view.
+Their volume is modulated by where they are in the stereo field.
+You can drag voices around the view to create different mixes.
+If you toss a creature, it will swim back to where it was, but if you drag and release a voice, it will swim around the area you dragged it to.
+TAP on a voice to open the voice editor, PRESS & HOLD on the body of the voice to enter into voice-delete mode.
+You can drag multiple voices at once.

-### C. PLAY/PAUSE
+### C PLAY/PAUSE
-You can start and stop the synth at any time.
+Start and stop Seaquence at any time.

-### D. ADD
+### D ADD
-Creates a new creature with random parameters.
-When in the voice editor, you can CLONE the current creature by pressing & holding.
+Creates a new voice with random parameters.
+When in the voice editor, you can CLONE the current voice by PRESS & HOLD.

-### E. GLOBALS
+### E GLOBALS
 Where you find controls that affect the entire mix.
 Tonality, Tempo/BPM, Delay FX, and Volume.

-### F. SAVE, SHARE & BROWSE
+### F SAVE, SHARE & BROWSE
 Save your sessions, share your sessions by creating a link, and explore online sessions that people have shared.

-### G. RECORD
+### G RECORD
 Record audio or video.
-Swipe the icon to change between the modes your device supports.
-When the circle icon is visible, tapping will record audio.
-When the camera icon is active, tapping it will record the screen as a video.
+Swipe the icon left/right to change between the recording modes your device supports.
+When the CIRCLE icon is visible, TAP will record audio.
+When the CAMERA icon is active, TAP will record the screen as video.
 Note: Apple Reply Kit (for screen recording) records the audio track in mono.

-### H. SETTINGS
+### H SETTINGS
-Find app settings here.
+App settings.

+<br /><br/>

 <a name="editor"></a>

 # VOICE EDITOR

-When you tap on a creature, it opens the voice editor.
+When you tap on a voice, it opens the voice editor.
 On the bottom, there are four tabs.

 ![]({{site.baseurl}}/images/guide/editor-tabs.png)